When Does The Retail Lease Act Apply?

 Legislations concerning retail leases and property vary from state to state, and our Sydney commercial conveyancers are able to assist with the comprehension of complex state laws.

 When looking to enter a tenant/landlord agreement, it’s imperative that the Retail Lease Act NSW is considered before any commitments have been made.
-Our team of expert commercial property lawyers are able to help from the very beginning to make sure you’ve sought comprehensive legal counsel.
+Our team of expert commercial property lawyers in Sydney are able to help from the very beginning to make sure you’ve sought comprehensive legal counsel.

 For an overview of the main provisions of the Retail Lease Act 1994 prevailing in New South Wales (NSW), keep reading.